Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

 where $\eta_L$ and $\eta_R$ are scalar step-size hyperparameters.
 The solver hyperparameters $\HypParam$ thus include the step-sizes $\{\eta_L, \eta_R\}$, as well as the soft threshold $\zeta$ (which should conceptually be tuned based on the sparsity objective parameters $\kappa$, and thus can be viewed as either an implicit objective parameter or a hyperparameter of the solver, as we do here).
 This iterative procedure forms the basis for all unfolded architectures examined in the sequel, each differing only in how the iteration-specific parameters are represented and learned.

-\paragraph*{Unfolded Optimizers} To enable a systematic comparison among the four deep unfolding methodologies, we construct four unfolded variants of the iterative \ac{rpca} optimizer described above, each corresponding to one of the methodologies detailed in Section~\ref{sec:Unfolding}.
-All unfolded architectures are implemented with a fixed depth of $K=10$ iterations, and differ solely in the nature of their trainable parameters and the form of their iterative mappings.
+\paragraph*{Unfolded Optimizers} To enable a systematic comparison among the deep unfolding methodologies, we construct four unfolded variants of the iterative \ac{rpca} optimizer described above, each corresponding to one of the methodologies detailed in Section~\ref{sec:Unfolding}.
+All unfolded architectures are implemented with $K=10$ iterations, and differ solely in the nature of their trainable parameters and the form of their iterative mappings.